 Plains bison, although smaller than wood bison, are still huge animals.
-Native Americans used the bison not only as food but for tools and weapons such as arrowheads, and also for clothing and shelter.
+Native Americans used the bison not only for food but also for tools and weapons such as arrowheads, clothing, and shelter.

 The wood bison is the larger and heavier subspecies of American bison.
 They are the heaviest living animal in North America and can weigh up to nearly 1,200 kg (2,645 lb.)

 The wood bison is characterized by the shoulder’s muscular hump being further forward towards the head than directly above the front legs.

 By the 1900s, wood bison were thought to be extinct.
 However, a herd of approximately 200 was found in Alberta, Canada.
 This discovery bought the wood bison back from the brink of extinction, and there are currently about 7,000 wild wood bison.

 What is the Behavior of a Bison?

 Like many other ungulates, Bison spend much of their day eating, regurgitating their food, and resting.